dapseen/platform-challenge/HOW_TO.md

 1. `cd` in to auth-api folder and run `eval $(minikube docker-env)` this allow minikube to make use of local images without having to push your docker image to a public repo.
 2. `$ docker build -t auth-api .` to build the image
 3. This builds an auth-api image with tag latest
+4. `cd` in to `k8s/` folder and run the deployment using this command `kubectl apply -f deployment.yaml`.
+5. Verify the state of your pod `kubectl get pods -n prod`
 4. `$ minkube tunnel` to setup a loadbalancer for Auth-API service

 ## About K8s (Kubernetes) file